 - Dehydration and heat exhaustion

-- Respiratory illnesses from exposure to hazardous substances, such as berylliosis from beryllium exposure, asbestosis from asbestos exposure, and silicosis from exposure to silica dust
+- Respiratory illnesses from exposure to hazardous substances, such as berylliosis from beryllium exposure, asbestosis from asbestos exposure, lead poisoning from working with lead-based products, and silicosis from exposure to silica dust

 Factory accidents can also be fatal, resulting in wrongful deaths.